Chicken Zoodle Soup is the guilt free comfort food you didn’t know you needed. Easy to make, filling and delicious!

 - salt and pepper to taste

-- Bring everything except chicken in zucchini to a simmer in a lidded pot on the stove.
-(Or if using the instant pot manual for 5 minutes).
+Bring everything except chicken in zucchini to a simmer in a lidded pot on the stove.
+(If using the instant pot manual for 5 minutes, if using a slow cooker high for 4 hours or low for 6 hours).
 Allow to simmer low with the lid on for at least 15 minutes.
 Carrots should be very tender.

 - Turn off heat and stir in zucchini noodles and chicken.
 Cover and allow to steep for about 5 more minutes.